Proposed

 Education

-• Triple the current budget for early childhood education and invest in teacher training, school feeding programs, and infrastructure development.
+• Triple the current budget for early childhood education (currently one of the lowest in the world); ensuring that we properly build the foundation of our children by investing in teacher training, school feeding programs and infrastructure development.

-• Increase technical and vocational training in all high schools.
-All graduating seniors will receive training and business skills development in carpentry, plumbing, electrical work, and masonry.
-These skills will not only serve to build our nation but will empower the entrepreneurial spirit of the next generation.
+• Focus on technical and vocational training for all high school students; ensuring that each graduating senior has had three years of vocational training and business development in sectors such as carpentry, plumbing, electrical work and masonry, among other skills – skills that will not only be utilized to build our nation, but empower the entrepreneurial spirit of our citizens as well.

 International Relations

-• Implement a visa-on-arrival policy to increase tourism, trade and development, and easy access to visitors.
+• Implement a visa-on-arrival policy to increase tourism, trade and development, as well as easy access to the country.

-• Conduct yearly economic deliverables/objectives reviews with each bilateral partner to foster more robust trade and industry exchanges and grow our private sector.
+• Promote a policy of yearly economic deliverables/objectives with each bilateral engagement transforming our national relationships into explicit tools to build stronger trade and industry while growing our private sector.

 Housing